A Familiar, Partisan Response In Congress To Las Vegas Massacre

 The speaker ordered flags to half-staff at the U.S. Capitol in memory of the victims.
 Ryan, an avid hunter, is a gun-owner and like most Republicans has argued that tougher gun laws are not the answer.
 The GOP has focused on mental health legislation as the proper response to mass shootings.
 A December 2016 bill signed in to law included some of the most expansive new mental health laws in nearly a decade.

-Republicans today offered condolences but no calls for any specific legislative action.
+Republicans have offered condolences but no calls for any specific legislative action.
 Majority Whip Steve Scalise, R-La., who was shot in June during a congressional baseball practice and returned to work last week, released a statement condemning the "pure evil" act.
 Scalise urged the nation to "respond with countless acts of kindness, warmth and generosity."

 GOP action on guns so far this year has focused on expanding gun rights.